 WU Vienna Summer University

-- Earn up to 6 KU credits in as little as three weeks.
+- Earn up to 6 KU credits.

 The International Summer University at WU (ISUWU) is an intensive short-term program that provides students an excellent opportunity for international business education.
 Conducted by the Wirtschaftsuniversität Wien (Vienna University of Economics and Business or WU), students select courses of interest to them and can earn up to 6 KU credits during a three week session.
-The program is open to both undergraduate and graduate students and the program is conducted entirely in English.
+The program is open to both undergraduate and graduate students and is conducted entirely in English.
 Nearly 200 students from around the world participate each year and the program offers social and cultural activities designed to provide an unforgettable experience in the incredible city of Vienna.

 Wirtschaftsuniversität Wien (or WU) is one of KU's business exchange partners and has been ranked one of the best business schools in Europe.
 The university specializes in business and economics and has the largest student body in Europe, enrolling nearly 27,000 students each year.
 About one quarter of the student body is comprised of international students from more than 230 partner universities worldwide.

 WU is located in the heart of the city, and students can easily navigate the city by bus, tram or underground (subway) system, and travel throughout Europe via the European Rail Network (EuroRail).
 The Wein Westbahnhof (Vienna West Rail Station) is easily accessible with trains connecting to Germany, Switzerland, Hungary and more.
 The City Airport Train (CAT) connects the city to Vienna International Airport.
 A Vienna public transportation ticket is included in the cost of the program.